 5) Pack your life away

-It’s finally time to put everything you own into a bunch of bags and boxes.
+In preparation for moving house in Berlin, you’ll need to put everything you own into a bunch of bags and boxes.

-My pro tips?
+My pro tips for moving house in Berlin?
 Don’t leave your packing until the last minute.
 Be liberal with newspaper and bubble wrap for fragile items.
 Buy more packing tape than you need.
 Start by packing one room at a time.
 Label your boxes with not only which room it needs to go into, but with a short list of the items contained in them.
 If there are fragile items in a box, write this down on the box as well.
 If you’re using German movers, be sure to write down instructions in German and not only English.
 Don’t pack all of your books into one or two heavy boxes, but disperse them across multiple boxes.
 Use suitcases, clothes baskets, and hampers to pack your clothes instead of light weight garbage bags that may rip and spill during the move.

 If you are too busy or lazy to pack yourself, some movers will even pack for you.